-Trainees' progress is rated as satisfactory or unsatisfactory at the end of each school term.
-An overall satisfactory evaluation for training will be judged on the basis of (1) a minimum 80% overall average attendance and punctuality; (2) a trainee's having had no disciplinary warnings; (3) a trainee's having exhibited in classes a minimum level of attentiveness, comprehension, retention, and performance as determined by an overall average letter grade of at least C [70%].
-If a trainee receives an unsatisfactory overall evaluation on the basis of those three criteria in any given semester, then such a trainee will be counseled by an advisor to help determine the root of the problem and to aid the trainee in returning to a satisfactory performance level.
-An accumulation of three or more unsatisfactory ratings may be deemed cause for a trainee's dismissal.
+Students' progress is rated as satisfactory or unsatisfactory at the end of each school term.
+An overall satisfactory evaluation for training will be judged on the basis of (1) a minimum 70% overall average attendance and punctuality; (2) a student's having had no disciplinary warnings; (3) a student's having exhibited in classes a minimum level of attentiveness, comprehension, retention, and performance as determined by an overall average letter grade of at least C (70%).